10000TB/awesome-one-liner/README.md

 `sudo -s <<< "apt update -y && apt upgrade -y"`

-explanation: run `sudo -h` to see help message.
+>Explanation: run `sudo -h` to see help message.
 There is one option `s`, which is `-s, --shell                 run shell as the target user; a command may also be specified`, which lets you run shell command as sudo.
 Normally we can chain commands using `;`, so we can run multiple commands as target user `sudo`.